vanshvij44/HCL_project/README.md

 Reason for the Low R² Score in Tenure Prediction

-The regression models produced a low R² score, and this is consistent with EDA findings:
+The regression models produced a low R² score(0.0074), and this is consistent with EDA findings:

 1. Weak Correlation Between Features and Tenure